anki-code/xonsh-cheatsheet/README.md

 import tqdm
 ```

-You can [build your own xonsh AppImage](https://xon.sh/appimage.html#building-your-own-xonsh-appimage) in 15 minutes.
+You can [build your own xonsh AppImage](https://xon.sh/appimage.html#building-your-own-xonsh-appimage) with packages you need in 15 minutes.

 # Basics